Grant Proposals (or Give me the money!)

 Strong grant proposals take a long time to develop.
 Start the process early and leave time to get feedback from several readers on different drafts.
 Seek out a variety of readers, both specialists in your research area and non-specialist colleagues.
 You may also want to request assistance from knowledgeable readers on specific areas of your proposal.
 For example, you may want to schedule a meeting with a statistician to help revise your methodology section.
 Don’t hesitate to seek out specialized assistance from the relevant research offices on your campus.
 At UNC, the Odum Institute provides a variety of services to graduate students and faculty in the social sciences.

 In your revision and editing, ask your readers to give careful consideration to whether you’ve made explicit the connections between your research objectives and methodology.
+Here are some example questions:

 - Have you presented a compelling case?